HL7/cqf-measures/input/pages/measure-repository-service.md

 ### Knowledge Artifact Management

-Quality measures (eCQMs) are a specific type of knowledge artifact, and share common attributes with other knowledge artifact types.
+Quality measures (QMs) are a specific type of knowledge artifact, and share common attributes with other knowledge artifact types.
 This section describes the general use case of knowledge artifact management as a special case of _content management_.
 Specifically, we apply _semantic versioning_ and apply controls through the use of _status_, as described in the artifact lifecycle topic.
 The use cases for artifact management are then described in artifact operations.

 #### Artifact Lifecycle